LHZZQ/Prek/README.md

 ## User Stories
 **As a Univeristy Student**

-- As a university student, I want a quick way to record what I’m grateful for after lectures so that I can keep a positive mindset and handle academic stress better.
+- I want a quick way to record what I’m grateful for after lectures so that I can keep a positive mindset and handle academic stress better.

-- As a university student, I want my gratitude entries linked to specific days or classes so that I can see which parts of my routine affect my well-being.
+- I want my gratitude entries linked to specific days or classes so that I can see which parts of my routine affect my well-being.

 **As a Busy Professional**

-- As a busy professional, I want short daily prompts that guide my gratitude reflections so that I can practice mindfulness without adding extra effort to my schedule.
+- I want short daily prompts that guide my gratitude reflections so that I can practice mindfulness without adding extra effort to my schedule.

-- As a busy professional, I want to log my mood alongside my gratitude entries so that I can notice patterns that influence my focus and work-life balance.
+- I want to log my mood alongside my gratitude entries so that I can notice patterns that influence my focus and work-life balance.

 **As Someone Working on Their Mental Health**

-- As someone working on my mental health, I want to review my past gratitude entries so that I can see how far I’ve come and stay motivated on harder days.
+- I want to review my past gratitude entries so that I can see how far I’ve come and stay motivated on harder days.

-- As someone working on my mental health, I want to see simple trends or highlights from my entries so that I can better understand what contributes to my happiness.
+- I want to see simple trends or highlights from my entries so that I can better understand what contributes to my happiness.

 ## Releases